Explore six million acres of wild beauty just minutes from the Quebec border, five hours northwest of Boston and four hours north of NYC.

 With so much to explore and do in the Adirondack Park, getting here is just part of the adventure.
 Interstate 87 and 81 make traveling by car easy, quick, and affordable.
 One tank trips are popular with metro NYC, Vermont, and Canadian travelers.
 Fourteen Adirondack Scenic Byways crisscross the region, from off the beaten path attractions to historic locations and incredible museums - taking the scenic route can be an adventure.
 These scenic routes especially lend themselves to amazing motorcycling routes.

-Amtrak's Adirondack Service was noted as one of the "Top 10 Most Scenic Train Trips in North America" by Conde Nast Traveler.
-Departing from Penn Station in New York City, train service runs year-round.
-Ride through the Hudson Valley, passed festive Saratoga Springs, and historic Ticonderoga - all the way to Montreal, Quebec.
+Amtrak's Adirondack train route was noted as one of the "Top 10 Most Scenic Train Trips in North America" by Conde Nast Traveler.
+Departing from Penn Station in New York City, Amtrak's train service passes through the Hudson Valley, past festive Saratoga Springs, historic Ticonderoga and all the way to Montreal, Quebec.

 Adirondack Trailways bus line services the Adirondacks, making travel from any major city or town in the U.S. simple, easy and direct.
 Adirondack Trailways (800-858-8555) serves: